-This article gives you comprehensive information about laser cutting and laser drilling.
-Read further to learn about:
+This article contains comprehensive information about laser cutting and laser drilling.
+Read further to learn more about:

 Chapter 1: What is Laser Cutting?

-Laser cutting is a non-traditional machining method that uses an intensely focused, coherent stream of light called lasers to cut through the material.
-This is a type of subtractive machining process where the material is continuously removed during the cutting process.
-This is done through either vaporization, melting, chemical ablation, or controlled crack propagation.
-The laser optics is digitally controlled by a CNC (Computer Numerical Control) making the process suitable for drilling holes as small as 5 microns.
-Moreover, the process does not produce residual stresses on the material allowing the cutting of fragile and brittle materials.
+Laser cutting is a material-cutting method that uses an intensely focused, coherent stream of light to cut through metals, paper, wood, and acrylics.
+It is a subtractive process that removes material during the cutting process using vaporization, melting, chemical ablation, or controlled crack propagation.
+Laser optics controlled by Computer Numerical Control (CNC) can drill holes as small as 5 microns (µ).
+The process does not produce residual stresses on materials, making it possible to cut fragile and brittle materials.

-Laser drilling is a type of laser machining process that is done by several methods, including single-shot drilling, percussion drilling, trepanning, and helical drilling.
-Single-shot and percussion laser drilling produce holes at a higher rate than the other two processes.
-Trepanning and helical drilling, on the other hand, produce more accurate, higher quality holes.
+Laser drilling uses several methods, including single-shot, percussion, trepanning, and helical.
+Single-shot and percussion laser drilling produce holes at a higher rate than the other processes.
+Trepanning and helical drilling, produce more accurate, higher-quality holes.

 Chapter 2: Laser Cutting Theory and Working Principle

-Laser stands for “light amplification by stimulated emission of radiation”.
-Aside from the cutting applications of lasers, they can also be used for joining, heat treating, inspection, and free form manufacturing.
-Lasers used for laser cutting differ from other machining processes since it requires higher power densities but with shorter interaction times.
+Laser stands for "light amplification by stimulated emission of radiation".
+Aside from the cutting applications of lasers, they are used for joining, heat treating, inspection, and free form manufacturing.
+Laser cutting differs from other laser machining processes since it requires higher power densities but shorter interaction times.

-There are three main types of lasers used for cutting.
-These are CO2, Nd-YAG (Neodymium Yttrium-Aluminum-Garnet) lasers, and fiber-optic lasers.
-They differ on the base material used to generate the laser beam.
+The three main types of lasers used for cutting, are CO2, Nd-YAG (Neodymium Yttrium-Aluminum-Garnet) lasers, and fiber-optic lasers.
+They differ in the materials used to generate the laser beam.

-This type has a gas discharge lasing medium filled with 10 – 20% carbon dioxide, 10 – 20% nitrogen, traces of hydrogen and xenon, and helium for the balance.
+This type has a gas discharge lasing medium filled with 10 – 20% carbon dioxide, 10 – 20% nitrogen, traces of hydrogen and xenon, and helium for balance.
 Instead of light, laser pumping is done by discharging an electrical current.
 When the electrical discharge passes through the lasing medium, nitrogen molecules become excited, bringing it to a higher energy level.
 Unlike what was described before, these excited nitrogen molecules do not lose their energy by photon emission.
 Rather, it transfers its vibrational mode energy to CO2 molecules.
-This process goes on continuously until most of the CO2 molecules are at the metastable state.
-The CO2 molecules then emit infrared light at either 10.6 µm or 9.6 µm which bring them to lower energy levels.
+This process continues until most of the CO2 molecules are in a metastable state.
+The CO2 molecules then emit infrared light at either 10.6 µm or 9.6 µm, which brings them to lower energy levels.
 The resonating mirrors are designed to reflect the emitted photons on those wavelengths.
 One mirror is a partially reflecting mirror allowing the release of the infrared beam that is used for cutting the material.
-After releasing infrared light, the CO2 molecules then return to the ground state by transferring its remaining energy to the doped helium atoms.
-The cold helium atoms then become hot which is cooled by the cooling system of the laser.
+After releasing infrared light, the CO2 molecules return to the ground state by transferring their remaining energy to the doped helium atoms.
+The cold helium atoms then become hot which are cooled by the cooling system of the laser.
 The efficiency of a CO2 laser is around 30% which is higher than other lasers.

 Crystal (Ruby, Nd, and Nd-YAG) Lasers

 Unlike the CO2 laser, this type is a solid-state laser that uses a synthetic crystal as a lasing medium.
 The most popular is the YAG (Y3Al5O12) crystal doped with 1% ionized neodymium (Nd3+).
-In this crystal, the Nd ions replace the Y ions in the crystal structure.
-The length of the rod is about 10 cm with a diameter of 6 to 9 cm.
-The ends of the YAG rod is polished and coated by highly reflective materials acting as the resonator system.
+The Nd ions replace the Y ions in the crystal structure in this crystal.
+The length of the rod is about 4 inches (10 cm) with a diameter of 2.4 to 3.5 inches (6 to 9 cm).
+The ends of the YAG rod are polished and coated by highly reflective materials acting as the resonator system.

 Laser pumping is achieved by krypton flashlamps or laser diodes.
 This laser pumping excites the Nd ions into higher energy levels.
 After a short while, the excited Nd ions move into a lower, more stable state, without emitting photons.
 This process goes on until the medium is populated with excited Nd ions.
 From its metastable state, the Nd ions release infrared light with a wavelength of 1064 nm.

 It is known that as light travels through a fiber-optic, it remains inside with minimal energy losses.
-This makes fiber-optics more stable as compared with other types that require it to be aligned accurately.
+This makes fiber-optics more stable than other types that require them to be aligned accurately.

 The previous chapter discussed the different types of lasers according to how the laser beam is formed using different types of lasing pumps and lasing media.
 Next will be the methods of laser cutting—how the small bits of materials are removed to produce a cut.
 There are four main methods of laser cutting: sublimating, melting, reacting, and thermal stress fracturing.